AleixMT/AleixMT/README.md

 </p>

 September 2021 - Present
-* Web platform to manage the life-cycle of data from experimental chemistry at ICIQ.
+* Web platform to manage the life-cycle of data from experimental chemistry at [ICIQ](https://www.iciq.org/).
-* Currently allows the import of data from Perkin-Elmer Signals notebook using its API and the export of this data into the Dataverse of CORA RDR.
+* Currently allows the import of data from [Perkin-Elmer Signals notebook](https://www.perkinelmer.com/libraries/sht_perkinelmer-signals-notebook-013433_01) and the export of this data into the [Dataverse](https://dataverse.org/) of [CORA RDR](https://dataverse.csuc.cat/).
-* Using Java + Spring Boot + PostgreSQL on the Backend and ZK + bootstrap on the frontend.

 <p align="center">
 	Used technologies: <br>